bobanetwork/boba_legacy/packages/boba/turing/README.md

 **Note - random number generation currently uses `math/rand` which *does not* produce suitably random numbers.
 An upgrade to a better random number generator such as `crypto/rand`(https://pkg.go.dev/crypto/rand) is pending.**

-### Step 2
+### Step 2: Flow of Turing data out of the evm.context

-`l2geth/core/state_transition.go` gets the Turing data out from the context, and returns it to callers:
+`l2geth/core/state_transition.go:TransitionDb()` returns the Turing data out from the evm.context:

 ```go
 /l2geth/core/state_transition.go: